Ryan Tepera: Chicago White Sox

 On July 29, 2021, Tepera was traded to the Chicago White Sox in exchange for Bailey Horn.
 Between the Cubs and White Sox, in 2021 Tepera had a 2.79 ERA with 74 strikeouts in 61 1/3 innings.
 Tepera pitched 4 2/3 innings for the White Sox in the series, allowing one run on two hits with three strikeouts.

 Los Angeles Angels

-On March 19, 2022, Tepera signed a 2-year, $14M contract with the Los Angeles Angels.
-He made his Angels debut on April 7, 2022, against the Houston Astros, pitching one inning but surrendering consecutive solo home runs to Alex Bregman and Yordan Álvarez.
+On March 19, 2022, Tepera signed a two-year, $14 million contract with the Los Angeles Angels.
+He made his Angels debut on April 7, 2022, against the Houston Astros, pitching one inning but surrendering consecutive solo home runs to Alex Bregman and Yordan Alvarez.
 On April 11, 2022, he struck out the side in the 8th inning in a 6–2 win over the Marlins.
 On April 20, Tepera pitched 2.0 perfect innings in a combined 1-hit 1-walk shutout in relief of starting pitcher Shohei Ohtani.
+He finished the year making 59 appearances for the Angels, posting a 3.61 ERA with 47 strikeouts and 6 saves across 57.1 innings pitched.

+In 2023, Tepera again worked out of the Angels bullpen, but struggled to 7.27 ERA across 10 games.
+After allowing a pair of solo home runs to the Cleveland Guardians the day prior, Tepera was designated for assignment on May 14, 2023.
+He was released by the Angels on May 19.

+Texas Rangers

+On June 14, 2023, Tepera signed a minor league contract with the Texas Rangers organization.
+He made 7 scoreless appearances for the Triple–A Round Rock Express, striking out 11 in 8.0 innings of work.
+On July 14, Tepera exercised the opt–out clause in his contract and became a free agent.

+St. Louis Cardinals

+On July 17, 2023, the St. Louis Cardinals signed Tepera to a major-league contract and immediately activated him.
+He made only two appearances for St. Louis, surrendering two runs on three hits and one walk with one strikeout in two innings pitched.
+On July 20, the Cardinals designated Tepera for assignment after Tyler O'Neill was activated from the injured list.
+He was released by St. Louis on July 26.

+Personal life

+Tepera married his wife, Chelsea, in 2021.
+The couple welcomed their son Cohen in November 2022.